“There is no angry Stoic.”— Donald Robertson, author & philosopher

 “How much more harmful are the consequences of anger…than the circumstances that aroused them in us?”— Marcus Aurelius

-The Stoics understood that anger grows stronger the longer it has a hold on a person.
-The stronger the anger, the more harmful its activity.
+The Stoics recognized that anger grows stronger the longer it clings to a person.

 To a Stoic, anger is like being bitten by a snake – the poison enters and takes hold of you, making you feel like you’re in pain; when in reality, the pain has not yet begun.

-The key is to cut it while there is still time, way before anger spirals out of control and makes us regret it.
-[Find out Why Is A Life of “No Regrets” Such A Bad Idea?]
+The key is to cut it while there is still time, long before our anger spirals out of control and makes us regret the consequences.

 Here are some of the most prominent Stoic principles to control anger: